thecomplexityproject/cognitivecomplexity/documentation/understanding.md

 `c(r(s)) < c(s)`

 This example demonstrates that a refactoring may decrease the cognitive complexity of a code snippet.

-#### Explicit the role of a code snippet
+We can now try to find useful [simplification technics](simplifications.md)